Elyot88/Saint-Tropez-Money/README.md

 At any time, the customer who own a STM wallet can resell or exchange his STM coins.

+Of course there will be security features like KYC (know your customers) and 2-Step Verification codes eventually, to prevent with the application of the law.

 We will make a list of all the differents companies that have signed up for contracts with us.

 Anyone who wants to participate is more than welcome for brainstorming and developping the project STM.